It’s recommended to use the Kotlin API client, which is better suited for Android development.

 You can use

-requestOptions to pass additional HTTP headers to your request.
+requestOptions to pass extra HTTP headers to your request.

 Here are some headers with different use cases:

 X-Algolia-UserTokenfor analytics purposes.
-The Analytics API uses the provided value to distinguish between end users.
+The Analytics API uses the value of this header to distinguish between end users.
 It takes priority over any value in

-X-Forwarded-Forfor analytics purposes.
-If your server sends the end-user’s IP along with every search, this lets analytics distinguish between end-users.
-Otherwise, the analytics uses the server’s IP address, which doesn’t provide the detail of each user.
-Alternatively, see
+X-Forwarded-Forfor analytics purposes in back-end implementations.
+If your server sends the end user’s IP along with every search, analytics can distinguish between end users.
+Otherwise, the analytics uses the server’s IP address, and considers all your users as a single user.

-X-Forwarded-Forfor geo purposes.
-This ensures that the geo search location uses the IP address of the end-user, and not that of your back-end server.
+X-Forwarded-Forfor geolocation purposes, when you perform searches from your back end.
+This ensures that the geolocation for a search uses the IP address of your end user, and not that of your back-end server.
 For an example of this, see the

 1 2 3 4 5 $index = $client->initIndex('indexName'); $res = $index->search('query string', [ 'X-Algolia-UserToken' => 'user123' ]);